Janpot/next-rpc/README.md

 - **Improve dev experience:** warn when using unserializable input/output
 - **Custom contexts:** it should be possible to build on the context feature to provide a custom context. e.g. `UserContext`.

+## Contributing

+Bug fixing PRs are welcome, provided they are of high quality and accompagnied by tests.
+Don't open PRs for feature requests prior to my approval.